-This is a simplified but still flavorful version of my mom’s Vietnamese Sweet and Sour soup.
+This is a simplified but still flavorful version of my mom’s Vietnamese Sweet and Sour soup and can be ready in under 30 minutes.
 Pineapple is used to sweeten the broth and lemons are used for the sour element.
 Simple and fast to prepare.

 A hugely popular dish in Vietnamese homes and restaurants, this sweet and sour soup (simply called “Sour Soup” or “Canh Chua” in Vietnamese) is one of my favorite soups because it is fast to prepare and I just love its balance of sweet and tart flavors.